 In the days before and after the November elections, the Trump Administration has advanced a number of priority healthcare regulations.
 Some of these regulations are required by law, such as the annual Medicare payment rules.
 Others are the result of Executive Orders (EOs) signed by President Trump or reflective of the administration’s efforts to influence healthcare policy prior to the transition of power.
 Below is a summary of these regulations and where they currently stand in the implementation process.
+Related links for each policy are also provided in the sidebar.

 On November 20, 2020, President Trump announced an Interim Final Rule with Comment Period (IFC) implementing a “most favored nation” (MFN) payment model whereby Medicare Part B would test paying internationally-benchmarked prices for the 50 highest-spend drugs and biologicals.
 The mandatory, seven-year model is scheduled to begin on January 1, 2021 and would phase in MFN prices over four years.
 Providers would be reimbursed under a two-part payment structure: a drug payment amount (based on the MFN price among 22 countries) and a $148.73 flat, per-dose add-on payment adjusted quarterly.
 The Centers for Medicare and Medicaid Innovation (CMMI) will administer the model.